yiyualt/SCEMIM/README.md

 See requirements.txt

 ### Data Preparation
-We use EXTRA data set from https://github.com/lileipisces/EXTRA
+We use EXTRA data set from https://github.com/lileipisces/EXTRA.
+Download preocessed data: